cerozi/djangoCMS/README.md

 # Django CUSTOMER MANAGEMENT SYSTEM

 A customer management system made using Django 3.2.10 and Python 3.7.6.
 Contains simple CRUD operations, user profiles, permissions and simple django signals features.
+You can find the deploy project at https://cms-with-django.herokuapp.com/. (login: admin - password: admin)

 # To run this project...